 The Resolution on establishing the CCSBT Vessel Monitoring System requires the following information to be reported by each Member and CNM.
-However, depending on the information provided in the Compliance Action Plan (chapter II), it may be possible to satisfy the requirements of item "a" by referencing the VMS part of Section "1c" of the Compliance Action Plan.
+However, depending on the information provided in the Compliance a.
+A description of the progress and implementation of its VMS program in accordance with the CCSBT VMS resolution.

+Action Plan (chapter II), it may be possible to satisfy the requirements of item "a" by referencing the VMS part of Section "1c" of the Compliance Action Plan.